 Alexandra was based in Edinburgh, Scotland, from 1987 to 1994 and was involved in the musical life of Scotland in many different ways: she performed as a soloist and in duo partnerships in music clubs and major concert halls all over Scotland; taught the piano to many students including Edinburgh University students; deputized and accompanied at St Mary's Music School in Edinburgh and taught the piano at the Specialist Music Unit of Douglas Academy in Milngavie, Glasgow.
 She has also been broadcast live on BBC Radio 3 Scotland.

 Alexandra moved to London, England, in 1994, and took up piano teaching posts at Eton College in Berkshire, and at the Royal College of Music Junior Department.
 She also taught as Irina Zaritskaya's assistant at the Yehudi Menuhin School in Surrey and the Royal College of Music Senior Department until 2001, when Irina passed away.
 In 2002 she was invited to give masterclasses in Germany and Holland.
-She also had a large private practice that included pupils from the Purcell School, a specialist music school in Hertfordshire, England.
-Over the years, her pupils have included the children of many musicians, for example, Boris Berezovsky, Steven Isserlis, and Dimitri Sitkovetsky.
-Her work has been reflected in the many successes of her students, who have, amongst other things, received scholarships to prestigious Music Colleges, prizes in competitions, places on various music schemes (Park Lane Group, Live Music Now), and won scholarships from foundations that support young talented musicians.
+She also had a large private practice that included students from the Purcell School, a specialist music school in Hertfordshire, England.
+Over the years, her students have included the children of many musicians, for example, Boris Berezovsky, Steven Isserlis, and Dimitri Sitkovetsky.

-Alexandra aims to integrate the warmth, imagination, commitment and thoroughness of the Russian School (her own training) with the encouragement of independence of thought, development of all-round musicianship and ease of communication between teacher and pupil that are more often associated with the Western tradition.
+Her work is reflected in the many successes of her students, who have, amongst other things, received scholarships to prestigious Music Colleges, prizes and scholarships in local, provincial and national competitions, and places on various music schemes (Park Lane Group, Live Music Now).
+Alexandra aims to integrate the warmth, imagination, commitment and thoroughness of the Russian School (her own training) with the encouragement of independence of thought, development of all-round musicianship and ease of communication between teacher and student that are more often associated with the Western tradition.